Destinations and Reports

 Add one or more email addresses separated by commas to receive PDF reports.
 If there is a problem during the copy or verification you will get an email and no reports will be generated.

-Save paths as a Preset
+Save paths and reports as a Preset

 Enter a preset name